Iringa: Crafts

 Iringa is known for its woven baskets, made from local reeds.
 The baskets are used across Tanzania and exported internationally.
 The city is also known for the award-winning Neema Crafts Centre.

 Media

-Iringa municipality has seven FM radio stations: Trap Gang Radio, Ebony FM, Country FM and Nuru FM (youth entertainment and commercial radios), Overcomers Radio and Radio Furaha (Christian stations), Kibra Ten Radio (a Muslim station).
+Iringa municipality has seven FM radio stations: Trap Gang Radio, Ebony FM, Shamba FM Radio, Nuru FM (youth entertainment and commercial radios), Overcomers Radio and Radio Furaha (Christian stations), Kibra Ten Radio (a Muslim station).
 There are other radio stations elsewhere in Iringa region, such as Kitulo community radio in Makete and another FM radio station in Njombe.

 Iringa has one TV station: Municipal Television, a multi-age TV station with diversified programmes.